Discover some of the best hiking trails and climbing peaks on the island!

 Eagle Mountain: Steep, exposed, day-climb in Dasyueshan Forest Recreational Area.
 One of my favorite hikes in Taiwan!
 Close to Taichung.

 Alishan: The Alishan area is popular with Taiwanese hikers who come here to see the sunrise over a sea of clouds.
-Alishan is one of the top 10 Taiwan travel destinations.
+Alishan is one of the most accessible hiking destinations on the island and as such, it gets very busy on weekends and holidays.

 Hiking in Southern Taiwan